AnishaUdayakumar/openvino_build_deploy/ai_ref_kits/multimodal_ai_visual_generator/README.md

 ---

-The Visual Gen Studio is a multimodal generative AI reference kit that demonstrates how large language models (LLMs) and diffusion-based image generation models can work together in a creative pipeline.
+The Multimodal AI Visual Generator is a multimodal generative AI reference kit that demonstrates how large language models (LLMs) and diffusion-based image generation models can work together in a creative pipeline.
 It allows users to transform a single text prompt into detailed illustrated stories or stylized T-shirt design concepts, using optimized models for local deployment.

 By combining LLM-driven prompt generation with image synthesis, the application shows how OpenVINO™ can accelerate multimodal generative AI workflows across Intel® NPUs, CPUs, integrated GPUs, and discrete GPUs.
-Visual Gen Studio delivers a complete pipeline, covering prompt input, scene generation, visual rendering, and PDF export.
+Multimodal AI Visual Generator delivers a complete pipeline, covering prompt input, scene generation, visual rendering, and PDF export.

 This kit serves as a practical foundation for building real-world applications in storytelling, branding, education, and other creative domains powered by generative AI.